Jersey Criminal Defense Attorney

 b.
 Grading.
 Carjacking is a crime of the first degree and upon conviction thereof a person may, notwithstanding the provisions of paragraph (1) of subsection a. of N.J.S.2C:43-6, be sentenced to an ordinary term of imprisonment between 10 and 30 years.
 A person convicted of carjacking shall be sentenced to a term of imprisonment and that term of imprisonment shall include the imposition of a minimum term of at least five years during which the defendant shall be ineligible for parole.

 With offices in New Brunswick, Toms River, Eatontown & Princeton, my team of tough, smart criminal defense attorneys are easy to reach from anywhere in New Jersey.
-We can represent you in any court in New Jersey, so call us today.
+If you are facing charges of carjacking in any court in New Jersey, call our team of tough, smart lawyers today.
+Our initial retainer may be as low as $1,500.
+Our consultations are free so call us anytime, any day to discuss your case.

 Leave a Reply